-1) HTTP filtering: Given the wide range of the HTTP usage on the Internet, most recent botnets employ HTTP protocol to hide their malicious activities among the normal web traffic [44].
+1) HTTP Filtering: Given the wide range of the HTTP usage on the Internet, most recent botnets employ HTTP protocol to hide their malicious activities among the normal web traffic [45].
 This way, they can easily bypass firewalls and avoid botnet detection mechanisms.
-Thus, the botnets that we employed in this work also utilize HTTP protocol to communicate with their bots.
-In short, to investigate the effect of protocol filtering on botnet detection via machine learning approaches using different flow exporters, we filtered just the HTTP traffic flows and forwarded them to our botnet classifiers.
-Then, we repeated our approach presented above to train our classifiers and evaluate them again.
+The botnets that we employed in this paper also utilize HTTP protocol to communicate with their bots.
+Thus, to investigate the effect of protocol filtering on botnet detection via machine learning approaches using different flow exporters, we filtered the HTTP traffic flows and forwarded them to our botnet classifiers.
+Then, we repeated our approach presented above to train our classifiers.

-Figure 5 shows the botnet classification results versus the normal traffic using the HTTP filter.
-Because of the page limitations, we again choose the two best performing classifiers (in terms of DR and FPR) and present their performances here.
+Fig. 5 shows the botnet classification results versus the normal traffic using the HTTP filter.
+Due to space limitations, we again choose the two best performing classifiers (in terms of DR and FPR) and present their performances here.
 Similar to the traffic classification without any packet filtering, C4.5 and ANN outperformed the other classifiers.
 The results also support our observations that the classifiers could differentiate botnet behavior with higher performances when a specific flow exporter is used as opposed to the others.
-Almost all of the five classifiers showed performance increases in terms of average DR and FPR when Tranalyzer and Maji were in use on all data sets except one.
-In this case, the classifiers showed a decrease in DR on Zeus data sets when using Maji while an average 2% increase is observed with Tranalyzer on Zeus data set.
+Almost all of the five classifiers showed performance increases in terms of average DR and FPR when Tranalyzer and Maji were in use on all data sets, except one.
+In this case, the classifiers showed a decrease in DR on Zeus data sets when using Maji, whereas an average 2% increase is observed with Tranalyzer on Zeus data set.
 Therefore, in these experiments where the HTTP filter is used, we have a clear winner in terms of flow exporters used.
 This is Tranalyzer.
-Tranalyzer flow features rather than the other flow exporters features.
-A close look at the features that the C4.5 classifier employed using Tranalyzer demonstrate that inter-arrival based features are the ones that are highly employed in the decision tree solutions while such features are not available in Maji.
-Hence, we speculate that these supported features by Tranalyzer are very useful in terms of representing HTTP traffic.
+This observation might imply that HTTP traffic could be better presented by Tranalyzer flow features rather than the other flow exporters features.
+A close look at the features that the C4.5 classifier employed using Tranalyzer demonstrates that interarrival-based features are the ones that are highly employed in the decision tree solutions.
+Hence, we speculate that the supported features by Tranalyzer are very useful in terms of representing HTTP traffic, which are also introduced by Moore et al. for flow classification [46].
+On the other hand, such features are not supported by Maji and Softflowd.
+These two exporters are open-source versions of IPFIX and Netflow V9, respectively.
+It is a concern that, although interarrival-based features are very important for botnet traffic analysis, they are not supported by mostly used exporter tools such as Netflow and IPFIX.